 Homes in neighborhoods with higher property crime rates and natural disaster risks generally cost more to insure than properties where homeowners file fewer insurance claims.

 Rates in Wilmington are still pretty low, but your specific neighborhood will determine whether your premiums fall on the higher or lower end of the city’s average.
-Here are the most and least expensive ZIP codes in Wilmington for home insurance.

 There are several types of home insurance.
 Specific terms of insurance policies may vary by city, but in general, the standard policy types are as follows: